alam5238/JavaScript-A-to-Z/README.md

 ###### Why Study JavaScript?
 - JavaScript is one of the 3 languages all web developers must learn:
-  - HTML to define the content of web pages
+  - HTML to define the content of web pages.
-  - CSS to specify the layout of web pages
+  - CSS to specify the layout of web pages.
-  - JavaScript to program the behavior of web pages
+  - JavaScript to program the behavior of web pages.

 ###### Are Java and JavaScript the Same?
 - NO!